-Foxtel’s Sports Pack starts from $29 a month, but can be bundled with other packs if you want a break from sports, while a monthly beIN SPORTS subscription will set you back just under $20.
+Foxtel’s Sports HD Bundle Pack – which also includes Foxtel Plus for other entertainment – costs $74 a month, but can be bundled with other packs if you want a break from sports, while a monthly beIN SPORTS subscription will set you back just under $20.
 You can also take your sports with you on the go with the Foxtel App, or enjoy it through beIN SPORTS CONNECT, meaning the final score won’t be spoiled before you get home.

 How to watch the EPL in Australia

 If you’re a fan of English football, chances are you’ve had to catch most of the games at the pub early in the morning.
 Thankfully, there are a number of other ways to watch the EPL action, so you can sleep in and still stay up to date with fixtures and results.